-The Mitsubishi Cement Corporation shall comply with the San Diego Unified Port District's Annual Inventory and Periodic Technology Review Program by (1) providing an inventory of all the mobile equipment associated with their TAMT site operations that generate criteria pollutants, toxic air contaminants and greenhouse gases on an annual basis to be submitted by January 30th of each year of operations, and (2) working collaboratively with the San Diego Unified Port District staff and/or the local air pollution control district to identify new technologies or other practices that can be incorporated into their operations that help reduce emissions and improve air quality.

-The Mitsubishi Cement Corporation shall complete the San Diego Unified Port District's equipment inventory spreadsheet annually, which requires tenants to identify the year, make, vin/ID number, fuel type, and model of the equipment that was used in the previous year, including annual hours of operation for each piece of equipment, including but not limited to heavy-duty drayage and non-drayage trucks, yard equipment, assist and ocean-going tugs, ocean-going vessels, bulk material handling equipment, and any other type of cargo handling equipment.
-The purpose of the inventory is to track emissions and equipment at TAMT and to assist in technological reviews, as described in the TAMT Redevelopment Plan MM-GHG-7.
+- A. The Mitsubishi Cement Corporation shall comply with the San Diego Unified Port District's Annual Inventory and Periodic Technology Review Program as follows: - (1) Prior to January 30th of each year of operations, Mitsubishi Cement Corporation shall provide an inventory of all mobile equipment associated with its TAMT operations that generate criteria pollutants, toxic air contaminants and greenhouse gases.
+The annual inventory shall identify the year, make, VIN or other identification number, fuel type, and model of the equipment that was used in the previous year, as well as the number of hours of operation for each piece of equipment, including but not limited to heavy-duty drayage and non-drayage trucks, yard equipment, assist and ocean-going tugs, ocean-